JLeGend/HttpHeaderTest/README.md

 After that, you would be able to run the file

 	node server.js

-The result is interesting. no-store actually means no-cache, while no-cache means no-cache + must revalidate + max-age=0
+And I set the port in .js to 3334.
+Just hit 127.0.0.1:3334/no-cache or /no-store or /must-revalidate The result is interesting. no-store actually means no-cache, while no-cache means no-cache + must revalidate + max-age=0 You can focus on the return code change each time you hit the URL.